List of 40 mm grenades: 40 mm Metal Storm (Australia)

 During its time (1994–2012), Metal Storm Limited in Australia designed several automatic caseless 40 mm grenade launcher systems based on their own caseless ammunition weapon design.
 Unlike common caseless ammunition and their weapon systems the Metal Storm design lacked a feeding magazine and instead stacked the projectiles in front of each other in the barrel with the propellant in between the projectiles.
-The system lacked moving parts and the propellant was electronically primed, allowing for rates of fire up to one million rounds per minute.
+The system lacked moving parts and the propellant was electronically fired.

 The 40 mm grenades used in the systems were off the shelf existing warheads converted to function in the design.

+40 mm 7P39 (Russia)

+The 40mm 7P39 is a type of caseless grenade used in the Russian AGS-40 “Balkan” automatic grenade launcher.
+Unlike conventional grenades that use separate casings, propellants, and projectiles, the 7P39 integrates all components into a single unit, eliminating the need for ejected shell casings.
+This design is tailored for the AGS-40, which fires at a rate of up to 400 rounds per minute and has an effective range of approximately 2,500 meters.
+The 7P39 grenade features a high-explosive fragmentation (HE-FRAG) warhead and is approximately 132 mm in length, weighing around 0.432 kg.
+It is designed to deliver powerful explosive effects against personnel, vehicles, and fortifications.
+The 7P39 is not compatible with the VOG-25.